-The American automotive industry is constantly evolving, and the UAW has throughout the unions history fought to ensure industry changes result in quality jobs that benefit workers and the economy.
+The American automotive industry is constantly evolving and, throughout the union's history, the United Auto Workers (UAW) has fought to ensure industry changes result in quality jobs that benefit workers and the economy.

 The auto industry is facing a new shift in technology with the proliferation of electric vehicles (EVs).
 This shift is an opportunity to re-invest in U.S. manufacturing.
-This opportunity would be lost if EV components are imported or made by low-road suppliers who underpay workers.
-What is needed to preserve American jobs and work standards is a proactive industrial policy that creates high-quality manufacturing jobs making EVs and their components.
+But this opportunity will be lost if EVs or their components are imported or made by low-road suppliers who underpay workers.
+In order to preserve American jobs and work standards, what is needed is a proactive industrial policy that creates high-quality manufacturing jobs making EVs and their components.